Sushobh/AndroidRestServer/README.md

    - When you extend the POST request handler , you will need to create a data class which describes the post request body structure.
 AndroidRestServer then converts the post body into an instance of the data class.
    -  **Note that only data     classes are supported for this purpose and and only int,boolean,string,double fields inside data classes are supported**.
+   - ***Do not define your post body data classes inside functions, always create them in classes or seperate Kotlin files.If you define data classes inside functions , the library will be unable to parse the post body.***
    -  The library will throw an exception if you do not use a data class or use a field that is not supported inside of the data class.
   -  In the web application, form fields are dynamiclly generated based on the fields of the data class.
 Refer to the screen shots to see how the person class is used to create three form fields for age,name,city.